saacsos/c-programming/challenges/callorie.md

 You need 1397.00 kcal for everyday.

 Do you exercise today ? (y/n) : y
-what kind of exercise ? : Run
+what kind of exercise ? : run
 How long ? (hour) : 1.5
 . . . . . . . . . . . . . . . . . . . . . . . . .
 You need 1847.00 kcal for today.